imsat/interactive-saas-test/README.md

-# Test project for analyzenbd
+# Test project for Interactive Care

-This project combines Laravel as the backend framework with alpinejs & tailwind css for the frontend.
+This project combines Laravel as the backend framework with Vue js for the frontend.
 Follow the instructions below to set up and run the project.

 ## Prerequisites